-The manufactured outrage over Harvey Weinstein has been entertaining, mostly because a lot of gaseous Hollywood blowhards have taken it in the shorts over it.
+The manufactured outrage over Harvey Weinstein has been entertaining, mostly because a lot of Hollywood blowhards have taken it in the shorts.
 Watching guys like Ben Affleck and Jimmy Kimmel suffer is enjoyable because they are horrible people fond of self-righteously lecturing the rest of us.
 The schadenfreude is all good fun, but it misses a bigger story.
 The reason Hollywood is imploding in scandals, over what has been the norm for generations, is that the smart money has left the business.

 As Steve Sailer noted, degenerates like Harvey Weinstein have always been a fixture in the movie business.
 Smart Jewish men were drawn to the business, because success meant they got to be gatekeepers in a high demand business.
-That meant they could charge very large tolls for the right to pass through the gates.
+That meant they could charge large tolls for the right to pass through the gates.
 Anyone who wanted to be in movies had to make it in Hollywood.
 Actresses and actors that wanted to be stars had to do what was required to make it past the gatekeeper.
 Everyone paid the toll.

 Unsurprisingly, Hollywood has always been the land of horny men and slutty women, willing to trade sex for success.
 To some degree, that was always the attraction.
 In what other business could a golem like Weinstein have easy access to hot sleazy women, as a part of his daily work?
 For that matter, in what other business could hot sleazy women get rich and famous just for having the right look?
 Other than the smart guys who ran the place, Hollywood was for carny folk hoping they would find the golden ticket.